Upcoming - Fall 2025

 2510.002: Analysis of Literature

-This course is the gateway to the English major.
-You will learn the fundamental skills needed for literary textual analysis.
-These skills include critical reading practices, the construction of an argument, the use of textual evidence to support an argument, and the best practices for bringing these skills together in a research essay.
-Students become familiar with the genres of poetry, fiction, and drama, and they learn how to use theory and criticism to engage in literary textual analysis.
-Students will also learn valuable research skills and the ability to think critically about literary genres.
-They will come away from the class with the ability to engage in oral and written forms of literary textual analysis.
+English 2510 is the gateway course to the English major.
+In it you will learn the fundamental skills needed for textual analysis in literary and cultural studies, including critical reading practices, the construction of an argument, the use of textual evidence to support an argument, and the best practices for bringing all of these skills together in a research essay.

 2610.001: American Literature I